pombreda/servetome/stm/readme.txt

 Intro
 -----
-Welcome to Linux ServeToMe (lSTM), a command line based python server for the iPad/iPhone application StreamToMe.
-The python script is accompanied by a custom build of ffmpeg.
+Welcome to ServeToMe (lSTM), a command line based python server for the iPad/iPhone application StreamToMe.
+It should work with Linux, OSX and Windows.
+The python script is accompanied by a custom build of ffmpeg in the bin/ directory for the different OS's, for Debian based systems please rename the debian flagged version to "ffmpeg-stm" and remove or rename the standard linux version.

 The program is configured via an stm.cfg file in the same directory as stm.py and should be fairly self explanatory.
 Please make sure the given temp/bin